 All prior felonies may be used for the purpose of recidivist punishment as long as they can be proven.
 Successfully completed First Offender or conditional discharge sentences may not be used because those are not convictions.
 If you are facing a case where you may be subjected to recidivist...Read more »

 "Is there a statue of limitations for 16-13-32.3?":

 OCGA 17-3-1 outlines the statute of limitations for various crimes.
 OCGA 16-13-32.3 falls under the standard statute of limitations, which is 4 years.
-That means that the prosecution has four years to commence prosecution, that is to file...
+That means that the prosecution has four years to commence prosecution, that...
 Read more »

 There is not a set period of time in which a criminal case has to be concluded.
 If too much time has passed, a defendant can move for a dismissal based on a violation of their right to a speedy trial as guaranteed by the Constitution.
 There is a four factor test that the courts use to determine...Read more »